The 2014 Rob Moore Memorial Regatta

 We aim to continue Rob's legacy -- supporting fun, mid-winter racing, and raising funds for lung cancer research and awareness.
 We are looking for sponsors at all levels, and donations of goods and services for our online and live auctions.

-We're looking for donations to our silent and live auctions -- information is on the Sponsorship Information tab above, or contact us for more information at BayAreaRF@gmail.com
+We're still accepting donations of items for our silent and live auctions -- information is on the Sponsorship Information tab above, or contact us for more information at Robgatta@rockskipper.com.

 2013 Rob Moore Memorial Regatta Recap